NiklasTR/microbiomefhir/README.md

 library(here)
 ```

-DISCLAIMER: This is an alpha build
+DISCLAIMER: This is an alpha build,

 The microbiomfhir package allows the conversion of a patient’s OTU table
 into a structured FHIR DiagnosticReport.
 At this point the package only